This is part 3 of a 4-part series on the connection between food waste and food insecurity.

 Climate change and food security

 When we waste food, we might lament over the wasted resources that went into growing it.
 Lost resources are hugely problematic—but food waste affects our planet in other powerful ways: for one, it is a significant contributor to global warming.
-Not only does agriculture contribute to a third of greenhouse gas emissions while 40% of agricultural product is wasted, but food that decomposes in landfill also releases methane (a greenhouse gas) into the atmosphere.
+Not only does agriculture contribute to a third of greenhouse gas emissions while 40% of agricultural product is wasted, but food that decomposes in landfill also releases methane (a potent greenhouse gas) into the atmosphere.

 “Climate change is a major issue related to food security,” says Karl Deily, President of Sealed Air Food Care.
 “Weather patterns are becoming increasingly erratic, and extreme weather caused by a changing climate is making it more difficult for farmers around the world to succeed.”
 This means a couple things: farmers and farm workers, who make up half the population of developing regions, who are subject to some of the most acute poverty around the world, and who make up the highest poverty rates of any labor market in the US, will have it even harder.
 And, when climate change threatens the production of our food in a world quickly out-populating our supply—who will feel those effects first, but developing countries and low-income communities?

 Our globe has warmed barely 1 degree Celsius in the last century, yet crop loss is already an issue across the world.
 Carnegie Institution estimates that about 5 billion dollars of crops are being lost each year due to this measly 1 degree.
 Every year, farmers are seeing a decrease in about 40 million metric tons of wheat, barley, corn, and other grains.